poult-lab/daily-word/english_words_ learning.md

 [n] Lung cells die and are replaced about once a week.

 "either of the two organs in the chest that you use for breathing"

-10.spleen /spliːn/

-[n] The spleen **controls the level of white blood cells, red blood cells and platelets** (small cells that form blood clots).

-"a small organ near the stomach that controls the quality of the blood cells"